Becoming a Nutritionist

 Julia.

-p.s - If you struggle with body image or food relationship issues, know you are not alone.
-Seeking help from a certified nutritionist like me can make a positive difference in your life.
-Remember to trust your intuition, stay committed, and never hesitate to ask for help and support from others.
+p.s - If you struggle with body image, food relationship issues or an eating disorder, know you are not alone.
+Seeking help from a registered professional can make a positive difference in your life - for more information on eating disorders visit beateatingdisorders.co.uk.